Vg34100/Minecraft-FishingFrenzy/README.md

 ### Advancements and Statistics

+- *To Be Implemented*
 - **Track Your Progress**: Custom advancements and statistics will help you track your fishing achievements and habits.

 ---------------

 ## Contributions

 Contributions are welcome!
-If you have ideas for new features, optimizations, or bug fixes, please feel free to open an issue or submit a pull request on the mod's GitHub repository.
+If you have ideas for new features, optimizations, or bug fixes, please feel free to open an issue or submit a pull request in the mod's GitHub repository.